flattool/flattool-cli/README.md

 2. Download the flattool script to one of the directories shown in the previous step.
 You can use the following command: `wget -P /path/to/bin/directory https://raw.githubusercontent.com/heliguy4599/flattool/main/flattool`
 3. Navigate to the directory where you downloaded the flattool file and run `chmod +x flattool` to make it executable.

 You're all set!
-Now you can run flattool using the command `flattool --help
+Now you can run flattool using the command `flattool --help`.

 ## Graphical User interface:
 [Warehouse](https://github.com/flattool/warehouse) is a graphical user interface for flattool, which uses libadwaita and provides the same features (and some others) of flattool-cli.